Zebra, Toucan or Tiger? Every UK pedestrian crossing explained

 Zebra crossing

-This is the most common form of pedestrian crossing.
+This is the most common form of pedestrian crossing on British roads.
 Zebra crossings have flashing beacons on the pavement, black and white stripes on the road and zigzag lines on either side of them.
-These lines prohibit drivers from parking on either side of the crossing.
+These lines prohibit drivers from parking their cars on either side of the crossing.

 Traffic does not have to stop until someone has moved onto the crossing.
 When there is an island in the middle of a zebra crossing, pedestrians must wait on the island before crossing the second half of the road.
 It is counted as a second pedestrian crossing.